 Between 1980 and 1986, the British trio Genesis released a series of four consecutive hit albums, each one more successful than its predecessor by as many as five times.
 Because drummer/singer/songwriter Phil Collins had a parallel solo career take off during that same time, reading the critical reviews from many respected music writers in this period imply that Genesis guitarist Mike Rutherford and keyboardist Tony Banks unwittingly, if not unwillingly, were somehow led by Collins in a more mainstream pop direction.
-However, the simple facts just don’t bear out that assumption.
+However, the simple facts evidenced by just actually listening to those Genesis albums don’t bear out that assumption.